maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Another of the common statements found in BASIC is the FOR/NEXT loop.
 This is intended to perform a sequence of actions a set number of times.
 The statements are those between the `FOR` and its corresponding `NEXT`, which is known as the *body* of the loop.
 The same behavior can be accomplished using IF statements, but FOR/NEXT loops are optimized to make them run much faster.

-When a `FOR` is encountered at runtime, the system calculates the values of all of the provided *aexpr*s. `STEP` is optional, and if it is missing, *aexpr3* is set to 1. *avar* is then set to the value of *aexpr1*.
+When a `FOR` is encountered at runtime, the system calculates the values of all of the provided *aexpr*s. `STEP` is optional, and if it is missing, *aexpr3* is set to 1. *avar*, known in this context as the *index variable*, is then set to the value of *aexpr1*.
 It then continues execution at the next statement, continuing as normal until it reaches the `NEXT`.
 At that point, it adds the value in *aexpr3* to *avar*.
 If the result in *avar* is now equal to or larger than *aexpr2*, execution continues with the statement after the `NEXT`.
 If the value is smaller, execution returns to the statement after the `FOR`, continuing the loop.

 In most cases, FOR/NEXT loops are used where a pre-determined number of executions is desired.
 However, it is possible to change the normal behavior, either by assigning a value into *avar* to cause it to exit at the `NEXT`, or alternately, branching out of the body using a `GOTO` or `IF`.
 Branching out may cause errors later in execution, and some dialects offer solutions for this, like `POP`.